vijayvir/SwiftUtilities/Classes/LeoAnySelectableTextFieldDemo/LeoAnySelectableTextFieldDemo/README.md

 #  LeoAnySelectableTextField

-In this class developer  can selecte single and multiple options from the tableview and show the text according to his choice in the textfield  in the closure function
+In this class developer  can select single or multiple options from the tableview and show the text according to his choice in the textfield  in the closure function